Crowdy Bay National Park

-Australian author Kylie Tennant spent time living and writing here, and her hut which was used as a writing retreat has been restored and maintained.
+Australian author Kylie Tennant spent time living and writing here however her restored hut, which was used as a writing retreat, was destroyed in the November 2019 bushfires.

 Walking trails include the cliff walk, rock platforms and stony beaches and offer sections with eroding rock formations and towering rock spits.
 At low tide you can explore the rocks and pools below the cliffs.
 There's good fishing, bird watching and fascinating headland walks with abundant wildlife.